tr1plus/zabbix_truenas_SCALE_snmp/README.md

 ## Tested versions
 This template has been tested on:

-TrueNAS-SCALE-22.12.3.3
+- TrueNAS-SCALE-22.12.3.3 (initial commit)
-  ARC changes were updated on TrueNAS-24.10.1 (and the rest also still works there)
+- ...
+- TrueNAS-24.10.1 (ARC changes were validated on this release)

 ## Setup
 - Import the template into Zabbix.